 Jérémie Rhorer, conductor

-This recording of Die Entführung aus dem Serail conducted by Jérémie Rhorer is one of the most questionable recordings of this beautiful opera released in recent times as neither singer, nor conductor, nor the orchestra are equal to the task they undertake.
+The present Die Entführung aus dem Serail conducted by Jérémie Rhorer is one of the most disappointing recordings of this beautiful opera ever released.
+Neither the singers, nor the conductor, nor the orchestra are equal to the task they undertake.

 I start with the tenor.
 Norman Reinherdt is not so bad, considering his timbre and the personality which he is able to give to Belmonte and actually it is a pleasure to listen to his second aria from Act I, Konstanze!
 Dich wieder zu sehen!, and the aria from Act II, Wenn der Freude Tränen fließen (with the only exception of some agility).
 What I consider Reinhardt’s real flaw is his habit to use as many piano and pianissimo he can, with questionable results.
 I am referring in particular to his first aria, Hier soll ich dich denn sehen, Konstanze!, and to the way he performs the first «o Liebe, allzuviel», with a bad effect, or «und bringe mich ans Ziel», where he performs a pianissimo which is difficult to listen (maybe this is a recording fault).
 As I noted before, anyway, he improves later.

 I have not found any good quality in Jane Archibald (Konstanze).
 Her timbre is a little too shrill for my tastes and I noticed that she sometimes loses control over her agility.
 From the very beginnin of Marten aller arten, she has something hysterical in her voice that do not disappear even later, except, for a moment, in her first «des Himmels Segen» and that reaches its best in the three «nichts, nichts, nichts (soll mich erschüttern)».